12.23. DD 23: Taler KYC

 When withdrawing, the exchange checks if the KYC status is acceptable.
 If no KYC was done and if either the amount withdrawn over a particular timeframe exceeds the threshold or the reserve received received a P2P transfer, then a 451 Unavailable for Legal Reasons is returned which redirects the consumer to the new /kyc-check/ handler.

 When depositing, the exchange aggregator (!) checks the KYC status and if negative, returns an additional information field via the aggregation_transient table which is returned via GET /deposts/ to the merchant.
-This way, the merchant learns the requirement_row needed to begin the KYC process (this is independent of the amount) at the new /kyc-check/ handler.

 When merging into a reserve, the KYC status is checked and again the merge fails with 451 Unavailable for Legal Reasons to trigger the KYC process.

 To allow the wallet to do the KYC check if it is about to exceed a set balance threshold, we modify the /keys response to add an optional array wallet_balance_limit_without_kyc of threshold amounts is returned.
 Whenever the wallet crosses one of these thresholds for the first time, it should trigger the KYC process.
 If this field is absent, there is no limit.
 If the field is provided, a correct wallet must create a long-term account-reserve key pair.
 This should be the same key that is also used to receive wallet-to-wallet payments.
 Then, before a wallet performs an operation that would cause it to exceed the balance threshold in terms of funds held from a particular exchange, it should first request the user to complete the KYC process.
-For that, the wallet should POST to the new /wallet-kyc endpoint, providing its long-term reserve-account public key and a signature requesting permission to exceed the account limit.
+For that, the wallet should POST to the new /kyc-wallet endpoint, providing its long-term reserve-account public key and a signature requesting permission to exceed the account limit.

-12.23.4.4.
+12.23.4.6.
 Configuration of external KYC providers

 For each KYC provider that could contribute to checks the configuration specifies a $PROVIDER_SECTION for each authentication procedure.
 For each (enabled) provider, the exchange has a logic plugin which (asynchronously) determines the redirect URL for a given wire target.
 See below for a description of the high-level process for different providers.